FelixSelter/JVenv/README.md

 - Load a backup of the environment variables

-##### Needs name
+##### rename

-- Something to validate the config.
-This should probably happen automatically
+- rename a java installation

 ### Shell scripts

 Every shell needs a way to reload its environment variables after the jvenv script has been executed.
 Shells should also reload on directory change and open

+### Other

+The config needs to be validated after loading.
+Check if all java installations still exist etc.